pascalenderli/IniBuffer/README.md

 ./app/IniBufferExampleApp
 ```
 ### With Python Package
-If you like to build the python package, you need to set the cmake configuration (build_python_package) to ON.
+If you like to build the python package, you need to set the cmake option (build_python_package) to ON.
 Before building the package, you have to install python3-dev and python3-distutils.
 Make sure you copy the python package binary to "/usr/lib/python3/dist-packages" after building.
 ```shell
 # Install prerequisites